 Skip to main content

 This page explains how to modify, delete, and inspect Node Pools in CKS.
 Use it when you need to scale workloads, update hardware configurations, or remove unused resources.
-You can modify Node Pools after creation, either by editing them in the Cloud Console, or by deploying an adjusted manifest with Kubernetes.
+You can modify Node Pools after creation, either by editing them in the Cloud Console or by deploying an adjusted manifest with Kubernetes.
 To reboot Nodes in a Node Pool, see Reboot Nodes.

 Modify a Node Pool using the Cloud Console

-2. All existing Node Pools are listed on the Node Pool dashboard, including the Node Pool containing Control Plane CPU Nodes: Screenshot showing the edit and delete modals open on the Node Pool dashboard.
+1. In the Cloud Console, navigate to Node Pools.
+All existing Node Pools are listed on the Node Pool dashboard, including the Node Pool containing Control Plane CPU Nodes: Screenshot showing the edit and delete modals open on the Node Pool dashboard.

-3. To modify a deployed Node Pool, click the vertical dot menu to the right of the Node Pool, then click Edit to open the manifest editor: Screenshot showing the Node Pool creation page.
+2. Click the vertical dot menu to the right of the Node Pool, then click Edit to open the manifest editor: Screenshot showing the Node Pool creation page.

 Changes may take a moment to display on the Cloud Console.
 To learn more about the current status of the Node Pool, hover over the status in the dashboard.